TRADITIONAL MOUNTAINEERING

 However, these private maps do not provide the detail, accuracy, grid lines and other information needed by today's informed backcountry navigator.
 None of the private maps that I have seen are GPS friendly!
 Most users do not know what they are missing because they do not know that the UTM Grid can be used to locate a hand held GPS position within a few meters (4.1 average) by eye alone.
 Most people do not understand the value of finding exactly where they are on a detailed topo map.
 You cannot find your way back if you do not know where you are!

 "Terrain Navigator" by My TOPO (formerly Map Tech) and "TOPO" by National Geographic are computerized map programs based on the USGS Quad data.
 You can print your own custom maps 1:24,000 scale (Quad maps) on letter sized writing paper.
 These $99.00 "topo map" computer map programs are sold in outdoor stores, almost every where.
+I much prefer the My Topo Terrain Navigator program and use it all the time to download waypoints and tracks to my GPS and print 8.5 x 11 inch topo "trip ticks" to carry in a baggie in my pocket on every hike and climb.
+Links

 You need to be able to "communicate" the location of points on the map other than by pointing to a spot.
 The easiest way to do this is by naming coordinates on a grid (say, the intersection of Highway 20 and 27th Street).
 One such grid is the Latitude and Longitude Grid used by Lewis and Clark, by sailors and by pilots.
 Another is the Public Land Survey Grid providing metes and bounds to identify ownership of plots of land.
 The Public Land Survey Grid is not referenced by GPS receivers.
 Latitude and longitude Coordinates’ are very tricky to find on a map due to converging longitude lines on a flat map.
-(Special tools are required to plot lat-lon Coordinates; It is difficult to find lat-lon coordinates accurately, by "eye".)
+(Special tools are required to plot lat-lon Coordinates; It is not possible to find lat-lon coordinates accurately, by "eye".)

 The most useful grid in modern land navigation is the Universal Transverse Mercator Grid (the "UTM" grid).
 The "UTM" Grid is imprinted (or can be user completed with pencil and yardstick) on all USGS Quad Maps, enabling one to pinpoint and communicate easily, a location accurately to a few yards.
 The map is divided into one kilometer square boxes, easy to divide into tenths, even by eye.